Russians killed nine civilians in their attack on port infrastructure in Odesa Oblast (updated)

 Earlier, the Ministry of Communities and Territories Development of Ukraine reported that on the night of October 5-6, Russians attacked a port in Odesa, damaging the Paresa, a civilian vessel registered in Saint Kitts and Nevis that carried about 6,000 tonnes of Ukrainian maize for export.

-On September 12, Russias attacked a civilian cargo ship carrying wheat bound for Egypt in the Black Sea.
+On September 12, Russians attacked a civilian cargo ship carrying wheat bound for Egypt in the Black Sea.
 Ukrainian President Volodymyr Zelenskyy emphasised that Ukraine is a vital global food security donor, and that the internal stability and survival of dozens of nations worldwide rely on the smooth operation of its export food corridor.

 Russia has not commented publicly on its latest attacks.
 The Kremlin spokesman, Dmitry Peskov, was not asked about them in his daily briefing with journalists in Moscow – and volunteered no information.

-“It feels like they are focusing on the port again, like last summer,” Diana, a local resident, told the BBC News.
+“It feels like they are focusing on the port again, like last summer,” Diana, a resident, told the BBC News.

 She lives close to the waterfront and heard the missile strikes this week.
 “I feel this anxiety, and I feel it increases day by day.
 I can’t say my general state is calm.”

 Grain silos and other port infrastructure have been badly damaged too.
-Last week, the port of Izmail was targeted by drones near the River Danube and a Romanian border crossing and grain facility were damaged.
+Last week, the port of Izmail was targeted by drones near the Danube River, and a Romanian border crossing and grain facility were damaged.

 Overall, this is the 22nd civilian vessel to be damaged by Russian attacks since the full-scale war began in 2022.
 Ukraine’s foreign minister, Andrii Sybiha, has appealed to “responsible states” to ensure freedom of navigation and food security.